skuebna/c-data-structures/README.md

     Redirect the display to  an output file (output.txt)

 # TO COMPILE & RUN IT
-    create an input.txt file with numbers (on Windows for now) in your terminal,    g++ -Wall avl.cpp -o avl run the program,     ./avl
+    create an input.txt file with numbers (encoding ANSI) in your terminal,    g++ -Wall avl.cpp -o avl run the program,     ./avl
     check for output in the output.txt file